A Giant Problem

 King Saul was head and shoulders taller than any of the people (1 Samuel 10:23), and he was the anointed king of Israel.
 Saul would have been the expected choice to battle Goliath.
 And King Saul would have probably won.
 Yet, he was scared and didn't go.
 So instead, we read about David.
 It had to be a seriously one-sided-looking fight.
-A 17-year-old boy with a sling, walking out to fight a 9-foot tall giant of a man whose bronze coat of armor alone weighed 126 pounds.
+A 17-year-old boy with a sling walked out to fight a 9-foot tall giant of a man whose bronze coat of armor alone weighed 126 pounds.

 When David stepped out to meet him, Goliath began to hurl insults and curses at him.
 David declared, even prophesied, that God would deliver Goliath into his hand, and today he would cut off his head.
 Then David proceeded to do just what he said he would.
 David demonstrated faith in action.
 Later wrote: "I have put my trust in God.
 I will not be afraid.
 What can man do to me?"
 (Psalms 56:11).

 When the Lord gives you an opportunity, step out in faith.
 Say, "The Lord is my helper.
 I will not fear.
 What can man do to me?"
 (Hebrews 13:6).
-Don't look at your own abilities, for He will give you more as they are needed.
+Don't look at your current abilities, for He will give you more as needed.
 This is the path of promotion, and you can do this.
 God is the One who has your back, but fear guards the door you have to go through.
-You only have to put one foot in front of the other one, take it one day at a time, and keep a positive attitude about it.
+You only have to put one foot in front of the other, take it one day at a time, and keep a positive attitude about it.
 Stay the course, and keep the fire burning.
-Learn to trust God and never give up.Prayer: Heavenly Father, I thank You for all that You have done for me.
+Learn to trust God and never give up.Prayer: Heavenly Father, I thank You for all You have done for me.
 Please help me stand as a strong pillar for You.
 Teach me, tweak me, deliver me, lead me away from temptation, and help me to overcome the obstacles in my path.
 In the name of Jesus Christ, I pray.
 Amen!

 Read more at: www.refreshinghope.org